What are email reputation pools? (email IPs)

 Reputation pools are split into 3 blocks:

-Low-reputation pools: bad senders, with a large number of abuse reports or a very low email open rate;
+Low-reputation pool: bad senders, with a large number of abuse reports, very low recipient engagement or high spam rate (more than 3% are spams);

 The reputation pool for a website is automatically calculated, based on feedback from the network for emails that are sent.